 01. Create a new canvas in Photoshop

 Open Photoshop and create a new document.
 I used a canvas size of 500px x 500px, but larger sizes would work just as well.
 You can change the canvas size at any point.
-Go into Photoshop > Preferences to set a gridline every 50px.
-Then turn the grids on, in the canvas, by pressing cmd + ' or View > Show in the Options bar.
-Make sure Snap to Grid is turned on, under View > Snap to.
+Go to Edit > Preferences > Guides, grids to set a gridline every 50px.
+Then turn the grids on, in the canvas, by pressing cmd + ' (ctrl + ' in Windows) or View > Show > Grid in the Options bar.
+Make sure Snap to Grid is ticked on under View > Snap to.

 02. Draw a basic shape

 Select the Pen tool in the toolbar, or by pressing P, and make sure it’s set to Shape rather than Path in the box at the left of the Options bar.
 Use the pen to draw an arrowhead shape, starting at the centre-point of the canvas and using grid-line intersections for your other points (if you're not familiar with the pen tool, note that to draw a straight line, you simply click and release where you want the points to be – don't hold down an try to draw a line as if it were a brush).